 During the period covered by this strategy, the Irish Sports Council established twelve Local Sports Partnerships.

-In 2003 the Irish Sports Council published its second strategic plan, Sport for Life 2003 - 2008 in which it committed to supporting the expansion of the Local Sports Partnership network.
+2003 - the Irish Sports Council published its second strategic plan, Sport for Life 2003 - 2008 in which it committed to supporting the expansion of the Local Sports Partnership network.
 In the course of its implementation, a further four partnerships were established.
 During the course of this strategy the Council conducted a number of participation studies in collaboration with the Economic and Social Research Institute providing baseline data by which measurments can take place over time.

-In 2005 the Department of Arts, Sport and Tourism commissioned Fitzpatrick Associates, Economic Consultants to undertake a review of the Local Sports Partnership programme.
+2005 - the Department of Arts, Sport and Tourism commissioned Fitzpatrick Associates, Economic Consultants to undertake a review of the Local Sports Partnership programme.
 The key recommendations of the Fitzpatrick Report presented to the Department in October 2005 included:

-In 2006 the Irish Sports Council produced its third strategy Building Sport for Life 2006 - 2008.
+2006 - the Irish Sports Council produced its third strategy Building Sport for Life 2006 - 2008.
 Three new partnerships, including Offaly received designation in 2006 bringing the total to 19.
 Full national coverage will be achieved early in 2008 based on the recommendations of the Fitzpatrick Report.
 In the context of the work of Local Sports Partnerships, two of the key targets over the life of the strategy of the Irish Sports Council are: